 But what if all of the above occurred during the course of a day?
 Marketing automation on it’s own isn’t “smart” enough to handle these parameters.

-That’s why having your tools communicate with each other is absolutely essential.
+That’s why having your affiliate marketing tools communicate with each other is absolutely essential.

 This example may be extreme but this stuff happens on a smaller scale every single day.